aasthakm/aasthakm.github.io/index.md

 ### Research Interests

 I am broadly interested in systems security, data privacy, operating systems, and distributed systems.
 I have worked on building [systems](http://thoth.mpi-sws.org/) that enable online services to comply with data privacy and usage policies, and prevent accidental disclosures due to bugs and misconfigurations.
 More recently, I have been working on solutions to ensure privacy in Cloud services in the face of side-channel disclosures.
+Currently, I am also exploring systems for effective contact tracing and epidemic risk notification in the context of COVID-19.

 ### Publications
 - PanCast: Listening to Bluetooth Beacons for Epidemic Risk Mitigation* [\[PDF\]](https://arxiv.org/pdf/2011.08069.pdf)<br>